The Potential Impact of Marijuana on Autism

 Symptom Improvement with Cannabis

 Several studies have shown that cannabis products can potentially reduce the number and intensity of various symptoms associated with ASD.
-These symptoms include hyperactivity, self-mutilation, anger, sleep problems, anxiety, restlessness, psychomotor agitation, irritability, aggressiveness, perseverance, and depression [1].
+These symptoms include hyperactivity, self-harm, anger, sleep problems, anxiety, restlessness, psychomotor agitation, irritability, aggressiveness, perseverance, and depression [1].
 Additionally, improvements have been observed in cognition, sensory sensitivity, attention, social interaction, and language in individuals with ASD.

 A study conducted in 2019 with 53 children with ASD showed promising results.
 After receiving oral CBD oil treatment for an average of 66 days, improvements were observed in symptoms such as rage attacks, hyperactivity, sleep problems, and anxiety.
 Other studies have also suggested that cannabis products may help reduce the frequency and intensity of symptoms like rage attacks, hyperactivity, sleep problems, and anxiety in autistic children.